nomeata/haskell-for-readers/haskell-for-readers.md

 Looking at the code, it doesn’t look much different than the equivalent in  a language like C or Python.
 Things to notice:

-* The `main` function of a module is special.
+* The `main` function of the module is special.
 Just like in C, it is the entry point for a compiled Haskell program.
 When we run the program, then the `main` function is executed.
 This is the only way to start executing `IO`-functions -- we cannot do that just nilly-willy within other code.
 * The body of the `main` function is written as a `do` block, which clearly signposts the imperative nature of this code: It is a sequence of things to `do`.
 * Every line below the `do` block is one execution of an `IO`-function.
 The first one, for example, prints a question on the terminal.
 * Some of these `IO`-functions return values that we want to use later on.
 These we *bind* to variables, using the `<-` syntax.
 (The last line of a `do` block is never such a binding, can you imagine why?)